coimbrastudios/framework/Documentation~/PropertyAttributes.md

 - `SelectableLabel`: turns a string field into a selectable label.
 - `SortingLayerID`: turns an int field into a sorting layer popup field.
 - `TagSelector`: turns a string field into a tag popup field.
-- `TypeDropdownAttribute`: use in combination with `SerializeReferenceAttribute` to expose a type selector.
+- `TypeDropdown`: use in combination with `SerializeReferenceAttribute` to expose a type selector.
 Can also be combined with `FilterTypesAttributeBase`.
 - `Validate`: calls a method `void()` or `void(T previous)` when the property is changed.
 It is also the base for all others attributes.

 ## [PropertyPathInfo]